nixn/pdns-etcd3/doc/ETCD-structure.md

 Otherwise a change (which should be only additions) increases only `<minor>`.

-During the development of first stable release (`1` or `1.0`) the `<major>` number is `0`, and the minor number starts with `1` and acts as the major number regarding changes.
+During the development of first stable release (`1` or `1.0`) the `<major>` number is `0`, the minor number starts with `1` and acts as the major number regarding changes.
 Therefore there may be another minor number (usually called *patch*), so that a development data version could be `0.3.2`.

-Version compatibility is as follows:
-* The program's version major number must be equal to the data version major number.<br>
-Exception: Program version `1.0` (or `1.0.*`) supports data version `1.0` *and* `0.y.*`,
-the last pre-1.0-development version (`y` is undetermined yet).
-* The program's version minor number must be equal to or greater than the data version minor number.
-Otherwise the program refuses to work.
+The program ignores all versioned entries, which are either of a different major version or of a higher minor version (same major version) than the program's data version.
+All unversioned entries are read and used by all program versions.

+For multiple entries with an equivalent key and an equivalent version specification (same version or unversioned) it is not defined, which entry is taken.
+It could be any of those, but only one (no merging).

+For multiple entries with an equivalent key and different version specifications the versioned entry with the highest supported version is taken.
+If no versioned entry is supported, the unversioned entry is taken (if any).

 **Warning:** Versioning is not implemented yet, not even reading a versioned entry, so **don't use it yet**.
 It will be implemented in the first release (0.1).

-If two entries with the same key exist, one versioned with the currently supported version, the other not versioned (plain), the versioned one is taken, the plain one is ignored.

 #### Upgrading

+##### Major version change

 Upgrading to a higher major version without interrupting service works as follows (in this example from *old* version `1.1` to *new* version `2`):